itsharryshelton/AetherCred/README.md

 ### 🔐 Graph API Connection
 - Searches for an existing App Registration named `AetherCred`
-- Automatically registers the app and assigns required permissions (e.g. `User.Read.All`, `Policy.Read.All`)
+- Automatically registers the app and assigns required permissions (e.g. `User.Read.All`, `Policy.Read.All` etc)
 - Uploads a custom logo and sets redirect URIs
-- Establishes a client credentials connection to Microsoft Graph via the app

 ### 🧠 Interactive Review Selection
 After connection, you are presented with a menu to: